-a.
-Organizational Environment

-- (1) Product and/or Service Offerings What are your main products and/or services?
-What is the relative importance (including percentage of revenue/budget) of each product or service to your success?
-What are the delivery methods for these products and/or services? - (2) MISSION, VISION, VALUES, and CULTURE What are your MISSION, VISION, and VALUES?
+- a.
+Organizational Environment - (1) HEALTH CARE SERVICE Offerings What are your main HEALTH CARE SERVICE offerings?
+What is the relative importance (including percentage of revenue/budget) of each to your success?
+What are the delivery methods for your HEALTH CARE SERVICES? - (2) MISSION, VISION, VALUES, and CULTURE What are your MISSION, VISION, and VALUES?
 What are the defining characteristics of your organizational CULTURE?
 What are your organization's CORE COMPETENCIES, and what is their relationship to your MISSION and VISION? - (3) WORKFORCE Profile What is your WORKFORCE profile?
 What are your WORKFORCE or employee groups and SEGMENTS and the KEY ENGAGEMENT drivers for each?
-What KEY changes are you experiencing in your WORKFORCE CAPABILITY, CAPACITY, and composition? - (4) Assets What are your major assets, such as facilities, equipment, technologies, and intellectual property? - (5) Regulatory Environment What are your KEY applicable regulations, and accreditation, certification, or registration requirements?

-b.
-Organizational Relationships

-- (1) Organizational Structure What are your organizational leadership and GOVERNANCE structures?
+What KEY changes are you experiencing in your WORKFORCE CAPABILITY, CAPACITY, and composition? - (4) Assets What are your major assets, such as facilities, equipment, technologies, and intellectual property? - (5) Regulatory Environment What are your KEY applicable regulations, and accreditation, certification, or registration requirements? - b.
+Organizational Relationships - (1) Organizational Structure What are your organizational leadership and GOVERNANCE structures?
 What are the KEY components of your organization's LEADERSHIP SYSTEM?
-What are the reporting relationships among your GOVERNANCE SYSTEM, SENIOR LEADERS, and parent organization, as appropriate? - (2) CUSTOMERS and STAKEHOLDERS What are your KEY market SEGMENTS, CUSTOMER groups, and STAKEHOLDER groups, as appropriate?
-What are their KEY requirements and expectations for your products and/or services, CUSTOMER support services, and operations, including any differences among the groups? - (3) Suppliers, PARTNERS, and COLLABORATORS What are your KEY types of suppliers, PARTNERS, and COLLABORATORS?
-What role do they play in producing and delivering your KEY products and/or services and CUSTOMER support services?
+What are the reporting relationships among your GOVERNANCE SYSTEM, SENIOR LEADERS, and parent organization, as appropriate? - (2) Patients, Other CUSTOMERS, and STAKEHOLDERS What are your KEY market SEGMENTS, patient and other CUSTOMER groups, and STAKEHOLDER groups, as appropriate?
+What are their KEY requirements and expectations for your HEALTH CARE SERVICES, patient and other CUSTOMER support services, and operations, including any differences among the groups? - (3) Suppliers, PARTNERS, and COLLABORATORS What are your KEY types of suppliers, PARTNERS, and COLLABORATORS?
+What role do they play in producing and delivering your KEY HEALTH CARE SERVICES and patient and other CUSTOMER support services?
 What role do they play in contributing and implementing INNOVATIONS in your organization?
 What are your KEY supply-network requirements?